tarantool/doc/doc/book/replication/repl_leader_elect.rst

 to a quorum of replicas, that data wouldn't be lost.

-When :ref:`election is enabled <repl_leader_elect_config>`, there must be connections between each node pair so as it would be the full-mesh topology.
+When :ref:`election is enabled <repl_leader_elect_config>`, there must be connections between each node pair so as it would be the full mesh topology.
 This is needed because election messages for voting and other internal things need direct connection between the nodes.